HDL OFDM Receiver

 dataOut — Decoded output data bits, returned as a Boolean scalar.

 validOut — Control signal to validate the dataOut, returned as a Boolean scalar.

-The OFDM Rx subsystem performs a set of operations in a sequence.
+OFDM Receiver subsystem performs a set of operations in a sequence.
 This subsystem uses the

 whdlexamples.OFDMRxParameters function.
-The following figure shows the top-level subsystems in the reference model.
+The following figure shows the contents inside the top-level subsystem in the reference model.

 Synchronization and OFDM Demodulation

 Synchronization and OFDM Demodulation subsystem performs frequency and time synchronization and OFDM demodulation.

 Timing Adjust and